-Wye Roman Villa and Water mill: Dates to be advised (TBA)
+Wye Roman Villa and Water mill Excavations and Training Course (Sat 8th-Friday 14th July)

 Archaeological excavation on the site of a recently discovered Roman Villa and water mill at Wye in Kent

 On this ten day investigation we shall look at the ways in which archaeological sites are discovered and excavated and how different types of finds are studied to reveal the lives of former peoples.
 Subjects discussed will include aerial photography, regressive map analysis, HER data, and artefact identification.
 Within this investigation there is a five day course TBA which will be especially useful for those new to archaeology, as well as those considering studying the subject further.
 After tea break we will participate in an archaeological investigation on a Roman building under expert tuition.
 Expert diggers are not required to participate in the tool box talks.